Sofra

 A table set in Baghdad, Bombay & Istanbul.

-Two decades behind a bakery counter, and a lifetime of family recipes carried across three countries — finally written down, the way my mother and grandmothers made them.
+Over thirty-five years of baking, and a lifetime of family recipes carried across three countries — finally written down, the way my mother and grandmothers made them.

-20 yrsa baker
+35+ yrsa baker

 3generations